MossyStone/tabbedApp/README.md

 a varaible is assigned to
 all the views.
-The variable is then incremented via viewDidLoad to show th proper way of variable access/storage in global variable.
+The variable is then incremented via viewDidLoad to show the proper way of variable access/storage in global variable.